LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 For other functions simply follow the documentation for their respective helper instead of using the forecast_ets helpers

-and thats all we need.
+and that's all we need.
 Just a few lines of code to copy and you get some forecasting.
 Now you need to figure out what you want to do with this forecast, but that won't be covered here